Hands-on Workshop: The Art of Upcycling

 Description of Workshop

-Topics: | art with waste, design with waste, architecture with waste, engineering for the BoP, passive energy |
+Topics: art with waste, design with waste, architecture with waste,

-Disciplines: | architecture, civil engineering, product design, mechanical engineering, visual arts |
+Disciplines: architecture, civil engineering, product design,

-Type: | hands-on experiments with a few lectures |
+Type: hands-on experiments with a few lectures

-Hands-on: | making art, products and structures with waste materials |
+Hands-on: making art, products and structures with waste materials

-Field Trip: | possible but not necessary |
+Field Trip: possible but not necessary

-Duration: | 1 week + 1 day, easy to extend |
+Duration: 1 week + 1 day, easy to extend

-Combinations: | alternative construction, emergency architecture, social design |
+Combinations: alternative construction, emergency architecture,

-Extensions: | ideal to extend to a summer school program |
+Extensions: ideal to extend to a summer school program

-The Art of Upcycling – Hands-on experience that triggers your creativity and changes your mindset.
+Hands-on experience that triggers your creativity and changes your mindset.

-The participants will experiment with waste materials in four different disciplines.
+Participants will experiment with waste materials in four different disciplines.
 These are Art, Product Design, Construction and Architecture.
-In groups they will create several objects with waste materials that are found nearby.
-The first is an art installation and the second is a usable product.
+In groups, they’ll make different

 Aims and Outcomes